-Dense low desert plants in the Eastern Superstitions makes off trail hiking very tough.
-Last year I tried a direct path to the peak but quickly turned back because the off trail hiking was too difficult.
+Dense low desert plants in the Eastern Superstitions make off-trail hiking very tough.
+Last year I tried a direct path to the peak but quickly turned back because the off-trail hiking was too difficult.
 So this year I decided on a path that makes maximum use of existing trails.
-This time I hiked to Circlestone and went off trail there to do a 0.7 mile bushwhack hike
+This time I hiked to Circlestone and went off trail there to do a 0.7 mile bushwhack hike to the peak.

-I did an 18 mile roundtrip day hike from the Campaign trailhead (aka Upper Horrell) using the Campaign, Fireline and Circlestone access trails but there are several ways to get to Circlestone.
-Perhaps the most sensible is to backpack to Reavis Ranch for 2 nights and day-hike the 6 mile 4.5 hour roundtrip.
+I did an 18 mile roundtrip day hike from the Campaign trailhead (aka Upper Horrell) using the Campaign, Fireline, and Circlestone access trails but there are several ways to get to Circlestone.
+Perhaps the most sensible is to backpack to Reavis Ranch for 2 nights and day-hike the 6 mile 4.5-hour roundtrip.
 See the excellent write-up for the Circlestone hike on this website.
 To this 6 miles add 1.4 miles and about 2 hours for the roundtrip bushwhack to Mound Mountain peak.
-I started off by going east a short distance and then heading south for the rest of the trip always trying to stay close to a ridgeline and trying not to give up much elevation although the terrain forces you down about 100 feet before going up about 350 feet to the 6,266 foot peak.
+I started by going east a short distance and then heading south for the rest of the trip always trying to stay close to a ridgeline and trying not to give up much elevation although the terrain forces you down about 100 feet before going up about 350 feet to the 6,266-foot peak.
 To the extent possible I hiked under tall pines because there is less dense low desert vegetation blocking the way.
 Shortly after sighting a rock outcropping near the top I picked a spot and powered my way through Manzanita and cat claw to reach the rocks.
-After that it was rock hopping and bushwhacking across the top for about 200 yards to reach the rock with the embedded bronze Forest Service (circa 1938) peak marker
+After that, it was rock hopping and bushwhacking across the top for about 200 yards to reach the rock with the embedded bronze Forest Service (circa 1938) peak marker.

 GPS was very helpful for staying on course both ways since the peak and Circlestone are not visible for most of the trip.
 Long pants and a long sleeve shirt are a must for this part of the hike.

-From the top there are unimpeded 360 degree views of Four Peaks, the Miami cooper mines, and surrounding mountains and valleys.
+From the top, there are unimpeded 360-degree views of Four Peaks, the Miami copper mines, and surrounding mountains and valleys.
 It's problematic to rate this hike for difficulty and trail finding.
 Starting from Reavis Ranch it's probably a 4 for difficulty and starting from Campaign or Roger's Trough or any other trailhead it's surely a 5.
 Trail finding is relatively easy except for the final 0.7 miles where there is no trail and I guess that part is a 5.